garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 (Verse One)
 Go on tell me what you know about me
-That is what i thought
+That is what I thought
 You listen to the talk
 But ain’t nobody ever hear me squawk
 All of y'all are quick to hate  but y'all gon’ love me when I finally meet the chalk